birkenkrahe/org/faq.md

 books by excellent people were created that way (I should cite examples here, but this is anecdotal knowledge - I should look it up, or you could look it up and let me know).

+<sup><a id="fn.8" href="#fnr.8">8</a></sup> I received this online publication because I am subscribed to an
+aggregator service.
+If you're not subscribed, you only have a limited number of articles that you can view for free.

+<sup><a id="fn.9" href="#fnr.9">9</a></sup> There's something else worth noticing: this article, as most
+articles on the web, are written by self starters and by independent students or scholars.
+Nothing wrong with that but if you're lucky enough to study at an institution, you can use experts around you to find out about the best papers.
+These experts act like curators.
+For example, I scan a lot of literature and will often pass interesting articles on to you - like this one!